 inbox.md, is where the most interesting links end up, together with my random thoughts, waiting for a weekly review.
 I mainly append to that file through iOS shortcut.
 I can quickly share a twitter link, or jot a quick note in drafts.

 Second one is a bit more convoluted.
 Sometimes during the day I have, well, thoughts.
 Some of them don't want to go away, and as a way to temporarily "close the loop" I jot them down in my daily journal.
 Sometimes an idea keeps coming back, and if that happens, I work on it through multiple days in those daily journals, and once it feels good enough, I move it to the longer-term storage —

 Right now, usually on Sunday mornings, I check out every collected link, and last week of daily journals.
 At this stage, I'd say half of the things are ignored, because after a couple of days they just don't matter much anymore.

 Some things are migrated to be stored as reference materials, articles end up in pinboard, and images/gifs/short videos in pinterest.
-I then archive those archives in Archivist so I can be sure I won't loose them even if the online services stop working.
+I then archive those archives in Archivist so I can be sure I won't lose them even if the online services stop working.

 Keeping worklogs had the biggest positive impact on my work in recent years.

 Sometimes I sketch out an API before I write it, sometimes I draw some boxes and lines, then I take a photo and add as an image to that document.
 Sometimes I outline a few slides for a talk, or just think through how something could work, without implementing it.